Convention of All Pakistan Chambers & Associations

 They said that attaching bank accounts for recovery of outstanding dues is hampering business growth and tarnishing the business-friendly image of the government.
-They said that bank accounts should not be attached without prior notice to the taxpayer and after seeking approval in writing of Commissioner in the light of reply submitted by the taxpayer.
-The recovery should be after the decision of the Tribunal and not before that.
+Bank accounts should not be attached.